 For use in England and Wales only.

-Relax and put your house in order with our simple and easy last Will and testament that names executors to ensure all your affairs are taken care of by people you know and trust.
+Relax and put your assets in order with our simple and easy Last Will and Testament (Will).
+Having a valid Will allows you to appoint executors to ensure all your affairs are taken care of by people you know and trust.
 It also allows you to appoint guardians to look after your children, leave legacies and distribute the rest of your estate to whom you want to benefit.
 Creating a Will doesn’t have to be complicated.
-Our Last Will & Testament will ensure you have the peace of mind that all your wishes will be taken care of when the time comes for you to rest in peace.
-Our last will and testament deal with the appointment of guardians for your children, executors, your legacies and sorting out the rest of your estate.
+Our Last Will & Testament will ensure you have peace of mind that all your wishes will be taken care of when you pass away.

-You should use this last Will and testament if you are over the age of 18.
+You should use this Last Will and Testament if you are over the age of 18.
 It is then advisable to review your Will every five years to check to see whether it needs updating.

-What is covered in your last Will and testament form?
+What is covered in your Last Will and Testament questionnaire?

-- leaving your assets to other beneficiaries in equal shares
+- leaving your assets to named beneficiaries in equal shares;

-- leaving specific gifts, including money to your loved ones
+- leaving specific gifts, including money, to your loved ones; and

-It is essential to create a will if you desire to have your wishes carried out after your death.
+It is essential to create a Will if you desire to have your wishes carried out in a certain way after your death.
 It also helps to protect the people you want to benefit from your estate and helps to avoid any disputes after your death.
-If you die without a legally valid will, your estate will be divided using the rules of intestacy These are set out in law and dictate who will benefit from your estate.
+If you die without a legally valid Will, your estate will be divided using the rules of intestacy These are set out in law and dictate who will benefit from your estate.
 Primarily this is a spouse or civil partner, then children and, if there are none surviving, it will pass to other family members.
-This could mean that if you and your partner lived together for many years, but were unmarried or not in a civil partnership, and you died intestate (without making a will), they may not get anything.
+This could mean that if you and your partner have lived together for many years, but were unmarried or not in a civil partnership, and you died intestate (without making a Will), they may not get anything.

 I am about to get married, why should I note that in my Will?